Jubilee 2000: Post-Jubilee 2000

 From early 2001, Jubilee 2000 split into an array of organisations around the world; Jubilee South (encompassing many former Jubilee campaigns in Africa, Asia and Latin America); Jubilee Debt Campaign, Jubilee Scotland and Jubilee Research (hosted by the New Economics Foundation) in the UK; Jubilee USA Network; Jubilé 2000/CAD Mali in Mali; and many other national organisations.
 These co-ordinate their actions through a loose global confederation.

 Jubilee USA, located in Washington, D.C., is the U.S.'s successor to Jubilee 2000.
 Erlassjahr.de is the German branch.
 There are also other organisations around the world which also carry forward the debt campaign.

 Former Jubilee 2000 UK staff founded the short-lived Drop The Debt to work in the run-up to the 2001 G8 Summit in Genoa, maintaining Jubilee 2000's combination of lobbying, celebrity work and mass activism.
 Jubilee Research at the New Economics Foundation, located in London, took over from Jubilee 2000 in 2001 and now provides in-depth analysis and data on third world debt.
 Jubilee Debt Campaign is the UK's campaigning successor to Jubilee 2000, comprising much of the UK's original Jubilee 2000 membership, while Jubilee Scotland campaigns north of the border.
 The campaign calls for cancellation of debts owed by the world's poorest countries.

 Debt was one of the targets of 2005's Make Poverty History Campaign.

+In England and Wales, CAFOD's Jubilee 2025 campaign sees itself as building on the success of the 2000 campaign.

 Appraisals

-Although it did not meet all of its stated goals—which were hugely ambitious—the campaign did receive very positive assessments for its grassroots involvement, vision, and measurable impacts on policy and poverty.
-Jonathan Glennie called it "one of the most important global movements for justice of our time."
+Although it did not meet all of its stated goals, which were hugely ambitious, the campaign did receive very positive assessments for its grassroots involvement, vision, and measurable impacts on policy and poverty.
+Jonathan Glennie called it "one of the most important global movements for justice of our time".
 Then-UN Secretary General Kofi Annan wrote "Many events in the past few years have shown how powerful and influential NGOs can be ...
 We saw it with the campaign to ban landmines.
 We saw it with the coalition for the International Criminal Court.
 Perhaps most impressively of all, we saw it with the Jubilee 2000 campaign for debt relief."
 Archbishop Justin Welby described it as "perhaps the churches' finest hour in dethroning Mammon ...
 Sustained support from Christians and others across the world led to the cancellation of more than $100 billion of debt owed by 35 of the poorest countries."

 Scholars have described the campaign as contributing to "a wider context of international demands for global justice" going on around the same time (for example, at the World Conference Against Racism).
 As part of an academic study, one campaign participant described it as having "much tied and linked to the reparations demand that many of us were making at that particular point in time."